Sabirah42/Serverless_CICD/README.md

 The diagram shows that the app is composed of:
 - a static site hosted on S3 and accessible through the browser,
 - and a backend which the site sends requests to.

-The backend should be powered by AWS Lambda.
-The frontend should access AWS Lambda through the Amazon API Gateway.
+It also shows that the backend should be powered by AWS Lambda and that the frontend should access AWS Lambda through a service called Amazon API Gateway.

 ### Deployment process diagram